AZANK7173/AZANK7173/README.md

 - **[Rotten Scrapper Application:](https://github.com/AZANK7173/Rotten_scrapping)** Real-Time Analysis application made by scrapping Rotten Tomatoes Movies (deployed on Streamlit).
 - **[GraduatiON - Website for Undergrads:](https://github.com/GraduationOrganizationTeam/graduation-project)** Website developted with Django in order to create a safe space in which students and professor can interact and evaluate college level courses.
 - **[Sage:](https://github.com/AZANK7173/Sage)** Code development of an IoT system that interacts with a pill dispenser in order to follow and control medicine disposability
-- **[Locaturing:](https://github.com/turing-usp/locaturing)** Application deployed in dash that creates movie recommendations based in a selected previous movie, the approach is content-based and done using string concatenation and cosine similarity.
+- **[Locaturing:](https://github.com/turing-usp/locaturing)** Application created with dash that makes movie recommendations based in a selected previous movie, the approach is content-based and done using string concatenation and cosine similarity.
 In the application, it is possible to choose the weights of each feature to consider in the decision (i.e Director, Cast, Theme, etc).

 ---
 ## 📈 GitHub Stats